jullienl/HPE-Synergy-OneView-demos/Grafana-InfluxDB-with_OS_schedulers/README.md

 # Grafana Dashboards for various HPE products and equipments

 This project uses PowerShell scripts to collect and store various metrics data in an Influxdb database to build Grafana metrics dashboards for:
-- Any HPE Compute infrastructure managed by HPE OneView (HPE Rack and blade servers, frames, SD Flex - excluding HPE Superdome Flex) `[capture power peak - power average - CPU - temperature]`
+- Any HPE Compute infrastructure managed by HPE OneView
+  - Supported models: HPE Rack and Synergy Computes, Synergy frames and HPE Superdome Flex
+  - Supported metrics: Power peak / average - CPU - Temperature.
-- HPE Virtual Connect managed by HPE OneView `[capture port utilization statistics]`
+- HPE Virtual Connect managed by HPE OneView:
+  - Supported metrics: Port utilization statistics.
-- Brocade switches (using the FOS REST API) `[capture total power usage]`
+- Brocade switches (using the FOS REST API):
+  - Supported metrics: Total power usage.
-- HPE BladeSystem via HPE Onboard Administrators `[capture total power usage]`
+- HPE BladeSystem via HPE Onboard Administrators:
+  - Supported metrics: Total power usage.

 These scripts collect different usage statistics depending on the type of resource.
 See the comments section of each script for more details.